mobify/workshops--building-a-plugin/README.md

   }
   ```

-1. Let's also write a test for this.
+1. Let's also write a test for this and add it inside the same `describe` block.

   ```js
   it('sets the correct class on the input', function() {